 - You can also get to know potential employers via volunteering.
 Some organizations are open to hiring their best volunteers as paid staff since they have proven they have the right skills and are passionate about their organization.
 But the best career perk of volunteering is networking with your peers and coordinators, as you will have the chance to collaborate with people that work in the industry of your interest and are keen to help others.
 Keep in mind that advancing your career is not the main goal of being a volunteer, but a potential benefit you may find.

-What kind of volunteer are you?
+What kind of volunteer do you want to be?

 Now that you know you want to be a volunteer, it’s time to head out to the nearest shelter and sign up, right?
+Wrong.

 Now it’s time to sit down, have a cup of coffee (or tea!), and decide what type of volunteer you want to be.